Table of Contents

-When a tenant landlord cannot agree upon a solution that meets both of their needs,or when the tenant does not or cannot comply with the notice, the last resort of a landlord is filing a lawsuit.
-Upon the filing of a lawsuit, you will receive the necessary paperwork and be required to respond to the landlord’s complaint against you.
+When a Landlord and Tenant cannot agree upon a solution, or when the Tenant does not or cannot comply with the notice, the last resort of a landlord is filing a lawsuit.
+Upon the filing of a lawsuit, you will receive the necessary paperwork and be required to respond to the Landlord’s complaint against you.

 Constructive Eviction in Florida

-Constructive Eviction refers to unlawful actions by the Landlord.
+This refers to unlawful actions by the Landlord.
 This includes terminating utility services that are provided to the Tenant during the lease.
 Florida Statute lists these services as water, heat, light, electricity, gas, elevator, garbage collection, or refrigeration.
-In addition, the Landlord is not allowed to prevent the Tenant from entering the property by changing the locks.
+In addition, they are not allowed to prevent them from entering the property by changing the locks.

 How to Fight an Eviction in Florida

-As a tenant, the law does provide you some protection against eviction.
-When you feel that you are being wrongfully evicted you can file a case in a court of law through an eviction lawyer for one or more of the following:
+As a Tenant, the Law does provide you protection.
+When you feel that you are being wrongfully evicted, you can file defenses for one or more of the following:

-- Improper notice to the tenant: Proper Eviction notices must contain specific elements.
-For starters, the notice must be in writing.
-Secondly, it must meet all the necessary statutory requirements following Florida state law.
+- Improper notice: They must contain specific elements.
+For starters, it must be in writing.
+Secondly, it must meet all the requirements following State Law.
 For example, a grace period of 3 days, not including legal holidays or weekends.
 Furthermore, the following can void a notice:

-- When a Landlord does not keep up the rental property: The Eviction laws provide rules and regulations that Landlords must follow regarding the upkeep of a rental property.
-Therefore, if they do not comply with these laws, you can cite this defense as a reason for your refusal to pay rent.
-However, for this to work, you must give your Landlord notice 7 days before noncompliance.
-If the Judge rules in your favor, you may also receive a reduced rent amount.
-Moreover, you must also comply with the Eviction laws, which require a deposit of the rent due to the court registrar.
+- When a Landlord does not keep up the rental property: The Laws provide rules and regulations that must be followed regarding the upkeep of the property.
+Therefore, if they do not comply, you can cite this defense as a reason for your refusal to pay rent.
+However, you must give them notice 7 days before noncompliance.
+If the Judge rules in your favor, you may receive a reduced rent amount.
+Moreover, you must also comply with the Laws that require a deposit of the rent due to the court registry.